BrightspaceUI/core/components/tabs/README.md

 ### Custom Tabs

 The `TabMixin` can be used to create custom tabs.
 It is IMPORTANT to call the `dispatchContentChangeEvent` function in `TabMixin` when content changes in the consumer in order to properly trigger calculations.
-Ensure that there is only one focusable element in any custom tab, else the focus and keyboard navigation behaviors becomes confusing for users.
+Ensure that there is only one element in any custom tab to focus on, else the focus and keyboard navigation behaviors become confusing for users.
+Note that the parent `d2l-tabs` element handles `tabindex` focus management, and so consumers should not be rendering focusable elements within custom tabs.

 <!-- docs: demo code sandboxTitle:'TabMixin' display:block -->
 ```html